ianwagner/campfire/README.md

 The [Ad Recipe Setup](docs/ad-recipe-setup.md) tab lets administrators define the form shown to users when creating a recipe.
 Inputs can include free-text fields and predefined components.
 Submitted options are matched together to produce the final ad recipe.
 The result is added to a table with columns for component values, copy, and the recipe number (table columns: component values, copy, recipe number).

+## Copy Recipe Setup

+The [Copy Recipe Setup](docs/copy-recipe-setup.md) tab mirrors the ad recipe generator but focuses solely on text generation.
+When the GPT prompt includes placeholders like `{{brand.name}}` the values are pulled from the selected brand profile automatically.

 ### Asset Type Normalization

 When uploading an asset CSV you may include an optional `assetType` column.
 The